JojSh/greenspace/README.md

 # greenspace
-Find and rate a green space near you
+Find and rate a green space near you.